jacobdavidstern/fse-instructor/TESTING.md

 Key Takeaways

-- Deeper .gitignore files can override parent rules.
+- Nested .gitignore files override repo-root .gitignore rules.
-- A leading / anchors rule to the repo root.
+- Leading "/" anchors a rule to the repo root ( bootcamp/** vs /bootcamp/** )
-- .git/info/exclude is safe for local ignore rules.
+- .git/info/exclude for local ignore rules.
-- Note: these are per-user and not synced with commits.
+- Note: .git/info/exclude are local, per-user, and not synced with commits.